 There is a legal obligation on any person causing works to be carried out to advise the Building Control department at various stages so that inspections may be undertaken.
 Building Control will undertake any other inspections as are deemed necessary.

 If the builder commences work prior to approval of the plans, he proceeds entirely at his own risk.

 After the first inspection has been carried out, the full inspection fee is due.
 District councils may agree payment by instalment.

-- Online application - Building Control NI website
+- Online application (PDF 92KB) - Building Control NI website

 When the works are satisfactorily completed and notified to the district council and all fees are paid, Building Control will issue a Completion Certificate to the applicant.
 The Completion Certificate and the plan Approval Certificate are important legal documents that should be stored safely - perhaps with the deeds of the property.
 Without these documents,it may be difficult to secure finance or effect a sale in the conveyancing process.